bxtp4p/github-server-stats-actions/README.md

 ### `prometheus-pushgateway-url`

 **Required** The URL of the Prometheus Pushgateway to send the metrics to.
+For example, `http://localhost:9091`.

 ## Outputs

 ### `prom_metrics`

 The set of metrics sent to the Prometheus Pushgateway.